dbiir/rainbow/rainbow-evaluate/README.md

 Template of the parameter file can be found in `./src/main/resources/params/`.
 Edit the parameters before running workload evaluation.

-You can use a specific configuration file by specifying -f argument.
+You can also set a specific configuration file by -f argument.
 If argument -f is not given, the default configuration file in the jar ball will be used.
 More details of Rainbow configuration properties are discussed in [Rainbow Configuration](https://github.com/dbiir/rainbow/blob/master/rainbow-common/README.md).